SwarnavaDhar/My-Tiny-Projects/README.md

 8. Digital Clock - Made a simple digital clock, which shows you current time, using JS

 9. Analog Clock - Made a simple analog watch, a fun little JS project.

+10. Tranformation - This webpage showcases, how major transformation properties works in HTML and CSS